Why Does My Water Bill Keep Going Up?

 Eckelberry recommends asking if you are using more water or if the rates have gone up.
 If you find the answer is the former, Eckelberry said to consider if you are using more water (i.e., taking longer showers, landscaping projects which require more watering or getting pool refills) or if you have a leak somewhere in your home, such as a leaky faucet or always running toilet.

 Those who find it is a leak can work with a plumber to check for leaks and get them fixed.
-Eckelberry said homeowners can also invest in low-flow toilets, washing machines that use less water and opt for drought-resistant landscaping.
+Eckelberry said homeowners can also invest in low-flow toilets, and washing machines that use less water and opt for drought-resistant landscaping.

 Another initial expense that can help homeowners decrease their water usage over time is a greywater recycling system.
 “This system takes the lightly used greywater from places like washing machines and showers and reuses it for things like irrigation,” Eckelberry said.